-If you’re looking to upgrade to a bigger home, this area might just be for you.
+If you want to upgrade to a bigger home, this area might just be for you.

 - Turtle Park- The new recreation center will house a new community room for 125 people, a lobby/gallery to display local art, a dedicated kids/craft room, and additional storage and administrative space.
 In addition, the exterior improvements include an updated tot lot and upper playground, a new basketball court, a new splash pad, site amenities, and landscaping.

-- Newark Street Dog Park– Great location for your family pets to stretch out and get social with some other four-legged friends.
+- Newark Street Dog Park- Great location for your family pets to stretch out and socialize with other four-legged friends.

 - Melvin C. Haven Park– A popular jogging/hiking trail bisects this forested green space with a creek & wildlife sightings.